Clean Air Solution by Camfil USA. Leader in Air Filters for Commercial and Industrial applications.

 But as mentioned earlier, there are consequences to using this fossil fuel, which become clearer as you begin to understand how coal power causes pollution.

 When coal is burned, it releases carbon dioxide (CO2), which scientists have found helps trap heat and is a primary cause of global warming.
 But long-term exposure to CO2 is also harmful to human health, because it can lead to dizziness, difficulty breathing, headache and an inability to make logical decisions.

-And according to the Union of Concerned Scientists, the average coal-burning plant in the U.S. creates 3.5 million tons of CO2 each year, making the U.S. and China the countries with the largest total coal emissions in the world.
+According to the Union of Concerned Scientists, the average coal-burning plant in the U.S. creates 3.5 million tons of CO2 each year, making the U.S. and China the countries with the largest total coal emissions in the world.
 (2) CO2 has a direct effect on depleting the ozone layer that protects us from harmful effects of the sun 9 to 20 miles above the surface of the earth.